 Below listed are the essentials to create a valid contract.

 Offer and acceptance are the most significant essentials to form a valid contract.
-Offer is consist of a firm and definite promise or several promises.
+It must consist of a firm and definite promise or several promises.

 - The party who is making the offer called offeror and,